kbss-cvut/jopa/README.md

 [![Build Status](https://kbss.felk.cvut.cz/jenkins/buildStatus/icon?job=jopa-stable)](https://kbss.felk.cvut.cz/jenkins/job/jopa-stable)

-JOPA is a Java OWL persistence framework aimed at efficient programmatic access to OWL2 ontologies in Java.
+JOPA is a Java OWL persistence framework aimed at efficient programmatic access to OWL2 ontologies and RDF graphs in Java.
 The system is based on integrity constraints [1] in OWL that JOPA uses to establish the contract between a JOPA-enabled Java application and an OWL ontology.
 The system architecture and API is similar to JPA 2.1, see [2].